osam7a/Ok/README.md

 # Ok Bot
-This is a shitty bot made by osam7a#1017...
+A Multi-Purpose (Unfinished) discord bot made using disnake